apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 request are causing the problem.
 Prometheus does not return sufficient information to automatically handle partial requests.

-> In the current connector version, `DISCARD_AND_CONTINUE` is the only supported behavior for non-retriable error.
+> In the current connector version, `DISCARD_AND_CONTINUE` is the only supported behavior for non-retryable error.
 >
 > The behavior cannot be set to `FAIL`.
-Failing on non-retriable error would make impossible for the application to
+Failing on non-retryable error would make impossible for the application to
 > restart from checkpoint.
 The reason is that restarting from checkpoint cause some duplicates, that are rejected by
-> Prometheus as out of order, causing in turn another non-retriable error, in an endless loop.
+> Prometheus as out of order, causing in turn another non-retryable error, in an endless loop.

 ### Fatal errors